kura-labs-org/Cohort-4-Final-Project-Guidelines/README.md

 Create a shared repo for the team.
 Ensure all members have access to push changes to the repo.
 How does a deployment work?
 What does the flow look like?
 What tools are involved?
 Finally, deploy the app.
 It doesn't have to be fancy yet... that will come later.

 - Requirements: The app is deployed locally, and a rough draft of the physical design is due
-- Deliverable: The app can be demoed, and a more detailed overview of how various technologies will work together (physical design) is due
+- Deliverable: A  rough draft of the system design showing how various technologies will work together.

 DUE DATE: Wednesday, Nov 29th @ 5:00 PM EST